Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

-In order to ensure that the smallness condition (\ref{datasmall:VNSreg}) is satisfied for all times, we now introduce the following terminology, which has been already used in \cite{HKMM, HK} to take advantage of the parabolic regularization for the fluid. \begin{definition}[Strong existence time] A real number $T\geq 0$ is a \emph{strong existence} time whenever (\ref{datasmall:VNSreg}) holds. \end{definition}
+In order to ensure that the smallness condition (\ref{datasmall:VNSreg}) is satisfied for all times, we now introduce the following terminology, which has been already used in \cite{HKMM, HK} to take advantage of the parabolic regularization for the fluid velocity. \begin{defi}[Strong existence time] A real number $T\geq 0$ is a \emph{strong existence} time whenever (\ref{datasmall:VNSreg}) holds. \end{defi}

-In the remaining part of this Section, we state a local in time $\Ld^1 \W^{1, \infty}$ regularity result for the fluid velocity.
+In the remaining part of this section, we state a local in time $\Ld^1 \W^{1, \infty}$ regularity result for the fluid velocity.
 Note that for the moment, we are only interested in obtaining non-uniform in time estimates.
 Of course, quantitative and uniform in time estimates based on the polynomial decay of the kinetic energy will require an additional analysis.